Bursaries & Scholarships

 Roy, a native of Moose Jaw, started in the field as the City’s aquatic director.
 After the war, where he served in the RCAF, he moved to Saskatoon.
 He filled several positions including assistant recreation director for the City of Saskatoon, recreation director of St. Mary’s Parish, and superintendent of recreation classes in the Saskatoon separate school system.

 In 1960 Roy was hired by the Provincial government as the south-central regional recreation supervisor, headquartered in Moose Jaw.
 During the next six years he worked to establish recreation boards and regional associations in the rural communities in the area.
 For most municipalities in Saskatchewan this was their first attempt to build municipal and regional recreation organizations.
-He was a pioneer in this.
-In 1966 he was appointed the director of regional field services in the newly organized Youth Agency, a position he held until his retirement.
+He was a pioneer in this development.
+In 1966, he was appointed the director of regional field services in the newly organized Youth Agency, a position he held until his retirement.
 He was considered by most to be “The Father of Regional Associations” and many referred to him as “Mr. Recreation” for his fiery speeches on the importance of recreation especially for youth in building their leadership capacities.